-To me, there are three pinnacles of gluten free dessert making: puff pastry, croissants and cinnamon scrolls.
-It has taken me nearly a decade of learning, but today I’m proud to say I’ve cracked the case for gluten free cinnamon scrolls in partnership with KitchenAid Australia (and the first two recipes are in my upcoming cookbook).
-Cinnamon scrolls are the ultimate celebration of the new limited edition Light and Shadow stand mixer, if you ask me!
+To me, there are three pinnacles of gluten free dessert making: puff pastry, croissants and cinnamon rolls.
+It has taken me nearly a decade of learning, but today I’m proud to say I’ve cracked the case for gluten free cinnamon rolls (and the first two recipes are in my cookbook).

-These gluten free cinanmon scrolls are FODMAP friendly, free of added nuts, low lactose and gum free.
-While I try not to use too many starches or any gums in my recipes, a light and fluffy cinnamon scroll really does need some starch for fluff and chew.
+These gluten free cinnamon rolls are FODMAP friendly, free of added nuts, low lactose and made without xanthan gum.
+While I try not to use too many starches or any gums in my recipes, a light and fluffy cinnamon roll really does need some starch for fluff and chew.

 Firstly, it’s worth mentioning that I strongly advise sticking to the recipe as written.
 It has taken me a long time to develop the recipe as it stands, so it’s worth keeping everything as is for best results.

 Psyllium husk powder is a non negotiable in this recipe, sorry.
 Firstly, it provides the necessary elasticity that gluten free goods lack.
 Secondly, it absorbs the liquid content necessary to create light, fluffy and moist gluten free cinnamon scrolls.